 The atmosphere here is friendly and welcoming, whilst the space itself is chic.
 This is a great restaurant to visit if you’re looking for somewhere sophisticated to enjoy great food.

 This French bistro offers an extensive menu enjoyed by many.
 The options change regularly, but always include classics, specials and delicious wines.
 Bistro Moncur strives to uphold tradition whilst fostering a unique experience.
+And if there is one of their impeccable souffles on the menu when you visit – order it!

 The entree list includes favourites of Burrata and Monterosa Tomato with strawberries, basil and pine nut vinaigrette.
 On the main menu, you might find Pan-Roasted Fillet of Snapper with potato dauphinoise, broccolini, cauliflower puree and Sauce Vierge.